Requirements & Supported Environments

 Everyday print communication occurs from the device to the printer over TCP 9100 or TCP 515 for Line Printer Remote (LPR) queues.

-Communication for Simplified Scanning features occurs over TCP 50083 between the printer and the Service Client.
+Communication for Simplified Scanning features occurs over TCP 50083 between the printer and the Service Agent.

-By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Client.
+By default Certificate Revocation List (CRL) checks occur over TCP 80 from the Service Agent.
 The installation might fail if the CRL check cannot complete over port 80.

 Xerox

-CPA installation and uninstallation occur between the Service Client and the printer over TCP 443.
+CPA installation and uninstallation occur between the Service Agent and the printer over TCP 443.

 CPA operation requires two main communication paths: